DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ## Manage roles, groups and users

 As you can read in [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#assigning-permissions-using-roles-and-groups), roles and groups have a similar purpose, which is to give users access and permissions to use applications.
 Groups are a collection of users to which you apply roles and attributes.
 Roles define specific applications permissions and access control.
-To manage permissions inside the ODM application, the ID token and access token will contains a groups information.
-But, in reality, this information is using roles.
+To manage permissions inside the ODM application, the ID token and access token will contains all roles that will be gather in a property named groups.
-So, you can create only roles.
+So, you can create only roles, and provide these roles to a user.
 You can also create groups and realize a mapping between groups and roles.
 This way, adding a user in a group will also provide it the roles mapped to this group.
+This is the way we have choosen here.

 1. Create a role for ODM administrators.